AUTISM VISITORS WELCOMED TO ATLANTA

 “The Zoo Atlanta experience can make a lasting positive impression on the lives of individuals and families, but we are not succeeding at our mission if it’s not an experience that’s accessible to everyone,” said Raymond B. King, President and CEO of Zoo Atlanta.
 “We’re proud to partner with KultureCity on an initiative that we hope will welcome many new and returning guests to Zoo Atlanta – guests who may not have previously been able to enjoy the rich resources and benefits of an experience that others may take for granted.”

 Sensory sensitivities or challenges with sensory regulation are often experienced by individuals with autism, dementia, PTSD and other similar conditions.
-One of the major barriers for these individuals is sensitivity to over-stimulation and noise, which are parts of the environment in a venue such as the Zoo.
-With its new certification, Zoo Atlanta is now better prepared to assist guests with sensory sensitivities in having the most comfortable and accommodating experience possible during their visit.
+One of the major barriers for these individuals is sensitivity to over-stimulation and noise.
+Of course, these are parts of the environment in a venue such as the Zoo.
+But, Zoo Atlanta is now better prepared to assist guests with sensory sensitivities.
+Helping all to have the most comfortable and accommodating experience possible during their visit.

 “Families being able to enjoy a visit to the Zoo with their loved ones who have a sensory challenge and who may not have been able to previously attend is a truly heartwarming experience,” said Traci Johnson, Executive Director, KultureCity.
 “To know that Zoo Atlanta is willing to go the extra mile to ensure that everyone, no matter their ability, is included in their community is amazing.”

 KultureCity is a leading nonprofit recognized nationwide for using their resources to revolutionize and effect change in the community for those with sensory needs, not just those with autism.
-In the past year alone, KultureCity has created several sensory inclusive venues and events, including the NFL Pro-Bowl, NFL Super Bowl, 16 NBA arenas, five NFL stadiums, five NHL arenas and zoos, science centers and aquariums across the nation.
+In the past year alone, KultureCity has created several sensory inclusive venues and events.
+These include the NFL Pro-Bowl, NFL Super Bowl, 16 NBA arenas, five NFL stadiums, five NHL arenas and zoos, science centers and aquariums across the nation.